-While working on potential PDF support on Libreture, I've had an opportunity to take a closer look at the digital comics field.
-And a few things are worrying me about how e-comics are currently done.
+While working on PDF support for Libreture, I took the opportunity to look more closely at the digital comics field.
+A few things popped out to me time and again about how digital comics are currently provided to readers.

-While many e-book format file-sizes have remained consistent, the same cannot be said of digital comics.
+Ebook formats and file-sizes have remained consistent, but the same cannot be said of digital comics.

-The variey of formats, with varying quality, file-size and reader compatibility may be having an impact of some areas of the market.
+There’s a variety of comic formats, with varying quality, file-size and reader compatibility.
+What format comic creators and publishers choose really does have an impact on readers.
 The most common digital comic formats now include:

-ComicBookZip/ComicBookRar - These are zipped files containing the individual pages as JPEG files.
+ComicBookZip/ComicBookRar - Zipped files that contain the individual pages as JPEG files.
 That's it.
 The final letter in the abbreviation (Z/R) refers to the compression format: Zip or Rar.
 These files usually contain no metadata, only the images.

 Portable Document Format seems the perfect format for comics.
 Each file is a linear, page-by-page, describing visual and text elements.
 Again, no metadata to describe the file's contents.

 This common e-book format works just as well for comics.
 Each page contains the same JPEG that would be included in the CBZ/R file, but with the added benefit of metadata to describe the title, author and other information.

 The CBZ/R and ePub files seem to share their source material, the JPEG images.
 The same comic or graphics-rich book in either of these formats will usually be the same or similar file size, since they're both simply zip files containing the images.

 PDFs, on the other hand are getting much larger than their counterpart formats, since they're now used as the preferred 'High Quality' version by many comic publishers and retailers, such as the wonderful Humble Bundle.
 These can be as massive as 3GB.
 We’re talking big enough to want to leave them on the shop site, because who needs files that large cluttering up your digital device?